tendermint/tendermint/docs/using-tendermint.rst

 The genesis file contains the list of public keys which may participate in the consensus, and their corresponding voting power.
-Greater than 2/3 of the voting power must be active (ie. the corresponding private keys must be producing signatures) for the consensus to make progress.
-In our case, the genesis file contains the public key of our ``priv_validator.json``, so a tendermint node started with the default root directory will be able to make new blocks, as we've already seen.
+Greater than 2/3 of the voting power must be active (i.e. the corresponding private keys must be producing signatures) for the consensus to make progress.
+In our case, the genesis file contains the public key of our ``priv_validator.json``, so a Tendermint node started with the default root directory will be able to make new blocks, as we've already seen.

 If we want to add more nodes to the network, we have two choices: we can